drguenther/A/README.md

 Website: https://github.com/drguenther/A
 Email: help@pla.de
 ##TODO
+* porting to https://github.com/alanguage/A, if I know how to do
-1. write the documentation (my part)
+* I will write the documentation
-2. mailing list
-3. issues, bug tracker
+* installing a mailing list, issues tracker, I need help

 ###Later
-1. remove the old Borland TASM code
-2. I used no Version control system and printed out the code.
+* I used no Version control system and printed out the code.
 So I wrote the code very dense.
 With the code folding features of the editors there is no need any more.
 Beautifying the code.
+* remove the old Borland TASM code